-- During medical consultation, show the “Letter to Doctor” and the “Prohibited List”, inform the doctor that you are an athlete subjected to doping tests and must not be prescribed with any prohibited substances/methods.
+- During medical consultation, show the “Letter to Doctor” and the latest “Prohibited List”, inform the doctor that you are an athlete subjected to doping tests and must not be prescribed with any prohibited substances/prohibited methods.

 - Check the prohibition status of medicine registered in Hong Kong at icon-external-link DrugInSport before use.

-- If prohibited substances/methods are required for treatment, the athlete must apply for a <Therapeutic Use Exemption (TUE)>.
+- If prohibited substances/prohibited methods are required for treatment, the athlete must apply for a <Therapeutic Use Exemption (TUE)>.

-- The production and labeling of supplements are not strictly regulated.
+- The production and labelling of supplements are not strictly regulated.
 Supplements may contain prohibited substance(s) due to contamination or inaccurate labelling.
 Athlete consuming them may result in inadvertent doping.